neikei/vagrant-debian-ansible-lemp/README.md

 Feel free to report issues, fork this project and submit pull requests.

 ## Changelog
+02 May 2017
+- Update local hostfile instead of re-build the whole box

 31 March 2017
  - Documentation improvements